 The FACTA Compliance Checklist

 Are you FACTA compliant?
 Here are some questions that you can use to find out.

 - Does your company have written policies and procedures in place that detail how documents are maintained and shredded?

 - Do you have regularly scheduled shredding occurring on a consistent basis?

-- Is document storage and shredding covered in your company handbook?
+- Is document shredding covered in your company handbook?

-- Does your business offer regular training in regards to storage and shredding of documents for all personnel?
+- Does your business offer regular training in regards to shredding documents for all personnel?